 1. Stream classes live and provide a recording afterwards

-- using tablets and PCs
+- using tablets and PCs or at a blackboard

 - using Zoom for the live class with the “Record” feature on

 - with exercise sessions pushed back one week if needed